 Update: Another way to recognize organized stalking is to watch along limited access freeways for vehicles that enter the highway from an entrance ramp and then immediately leave via the same exit ramp.
 The victim in these cases will be in a vehicle already on the freeway that the entering and exiting vehicle will either pull up behind in the short time it's on the highway or will sometimes even go speeding around before immediately exiting.
 Sometimes the entering and exiting vehicle or vehicles (because there can be more than one!) will turn its headlights on briefly while it's behind the targeted vehicle as well; this is a dead give-away that organized stalking is going on.

 Also watch for vehicles with asymmetric lights: e.g., a lit headlight on one side and a lit fog light on the other, or various other unusual arrangements of lit lights on vehicles (especially during the daytime, but also at night).
+[In the area where I live, a shockingly large percentage of vehicles have been modified so that one or both turn signal lights can be switched completely on and off deliberately by the driver, rather than blinking; that is, the vehicles are made into "stalker mobiles".]
 These patterns are very common on stalkers' vehicles.
 (The victim's vehicle will be somewhere in front of these vehicles if it's traveling in the same direction.
 Watch for the stalker vehicles to pass the victim and turn off their lights as they do so as explained above.)
 Any vehicle with a single small light lit on one side of the front of the vehicle during the daytime should be considered a stalker vehicle until proven otherwise.

 At night, watch for "brighting": stalkers vehicles suddenly turning their bright headlights on and off at a victim while approaching from the opposite direction, or pulling up close behind and/or beside a victim and suddenly blinding them by turning on their high beams so they reflect off the mirror/s and into the victim's face.
 (Brighting is very dangerous and very illegal, having caused the deaths of numerous stalking victims, but of course stalkers care nothing about this.)